erdnaxe/kraby/docs/use_mpu9250.md

 ![IIO access in Python](img/iio_python.png)

+!!!
+Note

-_Note:_ You may install the documentation with the `libiio0-doc` package and explore it by opening `/usr/share/doc/libiio0-doc/html` in a web browser.
+    You may install the documentation with the `libiio0-doc` package and explore it by opening `/usr/share/doc/libiio0-doc/html` in a web browser.